tsmckinney/tender/README.md

 ## Thanks:
 * To rxi for Classic
+* To tesselode for baton (which is used for the input system)
 * To Monogame Mastery (a book from Apress) for helping me out a little with this engine
 * To a327ex for helping out with the entity manager
 * And to everyone else who helped make this project possible